pliang279/Competitive-Emergent-Communication/README.md

 ## Installation

 All our code is implemented in PyTorch.
-Current version has been tested in Python 3.6 and PyTorch 1.4.
+The current version has been tested in Python 3.6 and PyTorch 1.4.

 Our code also uses some python packages that can be installed as follows: